Tips for Cleaning Your AC System

-With summer coming to an end in Central Point, now is a good time to get a kick start on air conditioner maintenance.
+With summer ending in Central Point, now is an ideal time to get a head start on air conditioner maintenance.

-If you haven’t taken care of it lately, it could be clogged with dirt and debris from your yard.
-This buildup can limit your unit’s efficiency and cause it to stop working.
-Or require replacement faster.
+If you haven’t washed it recently, it could be blocked with dust and yard waste.
+This collection can decrease your unit’s efficiency and cause it to malfunction.
+Or make it wear out faster.

-We suggest having your air conditioning system professionally maintained once a year.
+We suggest having your air conditioning system professionally maintained annually.
 Why?
-A clean unit can be more energy efficient, which could save you money on utility bills.
+A clean unit can be more energy efficient, which could save you money on electric bills.

-Consistent AC maintenance also helps our technicians locate and address minor issues before they become costly problems.
+Consistent AC maintenance also helps our technicians discover and take care of minor issues before they develop into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing